 Luxor, once known as Thebes, was the heart of ancient Egypt during the New Kingdom (around 1570–1069 BCE), celebrated for its wealth and significance in religion and military.
 A notable tradition from this time is Tahtib, stick fighting used for soldier training and ceremonies.

-Art and inscriptions in Luxor’s tombs, depict warriors practicing Tahtib, showcasing the skill involved.
+Art and inscriptions in Luxor’s tombs, including those in the Valley of the Kings, depict warriors practicing Tahtib, showcasing the skill involved.
 Today, locals continue this tradition through performances and festivals, preserving it for future generations.

 Tahtib as a Cultural Treasure in Luxor